-Physical picket lines would run from 8:30 am to 4:30 pm, Monday to Friday (except statutory holidays).
-Shifts will be organized in 2-hour blocks, and Members will be required to perform the equivalent of 4 x 2 hour blocks for a total of 8 hours strike duty each week.
+Physical picket lines will run from 7:30 am to 4:30 pm, Monday to Friday (except statutory holidays).
+Shifts will be organized in 2-hour blocks, and Members will be required to perform a total of 10 hours of strike duties per week to receive full pay (e.g. one picket shift per day, Monday to Friday).
+Partial hours do not lead to partial pay.
 You will be able to sign up for shifts to allow flexibility for accommodating your child care and other responsibilities/commitments.